jortegac/coursera-pcdp-java/README.md

-# Coursera: Parallel programming in Java
+# Coursera: Parallel, Concurrent, and Distributed Programming in Java Specialization

 Repository for my assignment for the Coursera cpecialization https://www.coursera.org/learn/parallel-programming-in-java